 On the other hand, many people are willing to move for a job that doesn’t give a raise or promotion.
-In fact, out of every demographic we surveyed (Gender, Region, and Generation), Baby Boomers were the only people more likely to say that they would not consider relocating for a job without a promotion or raise.
+In fact, out of every demographic we surveyed (Gender, Region, and Generation), Baby Boomers were the only people more likely to say they would not consider relocating for a job without a promotion or raise.

 Moving For a Job, by Generation

 Overall, Baby Boomers were the least likely to relocate for a job, most likely because they are approaching or currently at retirement age.
 Gen X is the most demanding overall.
 Most respondents in that generation say they would require a 20% to 50% raise to move.
-Millennials were the least demanding, as the most likely generation to say that they will move for a 5% to 15% raise.
+Millennials were the least demanding, as the most likely generation to say that they would move for a 5% to 15% raise.

 Making Moves for a Significant Other